144 Twenty-Four Stories of Filial Piety

 When Huang Shon is nine years old, he knows how to serve his parents.
 His mother dies before his father.
 In hot weather he fans his father's bed to make it cool before his father sleeps.
 And when winter comes, he first sleeps in his father's bed in order to make the bed warm.

 This story was told in every Chinese family, but very few follow such a good example.
-Children now under Maoism are trained by the party to spy on their own parents.

 In winter he makes his parent's bed warm;